-And now on to the number crunching bit…exactly how much did that trip cost us?
+And now on to the number crunching bit…exactly how much did that (just shy of a) week in Norway trip cost us?

 I wasn’t about to add up every single thing we ate and drank, because, well, I do have a life ‘n’ all, but we were reasonably frugal with the whole food and drink thing: